 Need Help Booking?
 Call Us

-This high-level trekking requires good health with physical fitness because we will have to walk a long day (8-9 hours) in the challenging accents and descend in the mountainous region.
+This high-level trekking requires good health with physical fitness because we will have to walk a long day (8-9 hours) in the challenging ascends and descends in the mountainous region.
 This trek is made unforgettable by stops at the most well-known destinations in the Everest Region, including Everest Base Camp, Kalapathar, Gokyo Lake, Tengboche Monastery, and Namche Bazaar.
 The finest opportunity for any adventure trekkers who want to do high pass trekking with Everest Base Camp in a single itinerary trip, this is the best journey.
 This trek includes a visit to the base camp of Everest, Kalapathar - the best viewpoint, holy Gokyo Lakes, and adventure three high passes.

 Furthermore, the Everest Three High Passes trekking trail goes to the remote Sherpa villages in Thame and Lungden.
 Thame village is famous for its oldest monastery and an annual festival of Mani Rimdu.
 There are many more monasteries you will be able to visit during the trek.